PENGUICON 2020 CODE OF CONDUCT

 - Alcohol may not leave the ConSuite’s doors.
 Period.
 Even if you carry it into the ConSuite, once it is in our ConSuite you must consume it, or dispose of it prior to departure, no exceptions.

-- The ConSuite is not meant to provide every meal, and cannot provide for all dietary restrictions.
+- The ConSuite is not meant to provide meals, and cannot provide for all dietary restrictions.

 Penguicon has a multi-year governing body, the Board Of Directors, who have created a bare minimum set of eight Permanent Rules, listed below.
 Each year, Penguicon’s Convention Chair and Convention Committee have complete discretion to expand on the rules in detail to become the full Code Of Conduct which they are willing to commit to uphold.
-This year, Matt Arnold of the Board of Directors has worked with 2019 Chair Jessica Roland and our Convention Committee to refresh and improve our Code of Conduct for Penguicon 2019.
 Every member of the Board of Directors and Convention Staff, commit to uphold this code of conduct.
-The list of their names can be found at the URL:

 The Permanent Minimum Rules